Richard II of England: Deposition

-Henry was by now fully determined to take the throne, but presenting a rationale for this action proved a dilemma.
-It was argued that Richard, through his tyranny and misgovernment, had rendered himself unworthy of being king.
-However, Henry was not next in line to the throne; the heir presumptive was Edmund Mortimer, 5th Earl of March, great-grandson of Edward III's second surviving son, Lionel, Duke of Clarence.
-Bolingbroke's father, John of Gaunt, was Edward's third son to survive to adulthood.
-The problem was solved by emphasising Henry's descent in a direct male line, whereas March's descent was through his grandmother, Philippa of Clarence.
+It was now argued that Richard, through his tyranny and misgovernment, had rendered himself unworthy of being king.
+According to the normal law of primogeniture, the heir to the throne at this point would have been Edmund Mortimer, Earl of March, great-grandson of Edward III's second son to reach adulthood, Lionel, Duke of Clarence, through Lionel's daughter Philippa.
+Bolingbroke's father, John of Gaunt, was Edward's next eldest son.
+However, in 1376 Edward had entailed the succession to heirs male, bypassing Philippa and her descendants in favour of his next eldest son, John of Gaunt, and thence his son Henry Bolingbroke.
+Richard's own view of the question during his reign is uncertain, but his assignment in 1397 of the highest place in the order of precedence to Bolingbroke suggests endorsement of his status as heir presumptive.

 According to the official record, read by the Archbishop of Canterbury during an assembly of lords and commons at Westminster Hall on Tuesday 30 September, Richard gave up his crown willingly and ratified his deposition citing as a reason his own unworthiness as a monarch.
-On the other hand, the Traison et Mort Chronicle suggests otherwise.
+In contrast, the Traison et Mort Chronicle suggests otherwise.
 It describes a meeting between Richard and Henry that took place one day before the parliament's session.
-The king succumbed to blind rage, ordered his own release from the Tower, called his cousin a traitor, demanded to see his wife, and swore revenge, throwing down his bonnet, while Henry refused to do anything without parliamentary approval.
+The King succumbed to blind rage, ordered his own release from the Tower, called his cousin a traitor, demanded to see his wife, and swore revenge, throwing down his bonnet, while Henry refused to do anything without parliamentary approval.
 When parliament met to discuss Richard's fate, John Trevor, Bishop of St Asaph, read thirty-three articles of deposition that were unanimously accepted by lords and commons.
 On 1 October 1399, Richard II was formally deposed.
-On 13 October, the feast day of Edward the Confessor, Henry Bolingbroke was crowned king.
+On 13 October, the feast day of Edward the Confessor, Henry was crowned king.